 The entire post-click landing page stays relevant and personalized to the ad that brought the user to the page, all of which improves their chances of converting.

 Peloton runs this Facebook ad in the margin for the “savings offer:”

 The ad features the same image as the Google Now card, but the copy is a bit more detailed than the Google ad.
 It lets the user know Peloton offers immersive cardio from the comfort of their home, and they should click the ad to see how much they’ll save with the service.

 Once clicked, the Facebook banner sends users to the same post-click page as before.
-Since the offer is the same, the same post-click experience stays relevant to what the user expects to see after they click the ad.
+Since the offer is the same, the same post-click landing page stays relevant to what the user expects to see after they click the ad.

 Now let’s analyze the experience users would get if they went to Peloton’s homepage instead of a personalized post-click page.

 Like many homepages, Peloton’s highlights multiple offers.
 Navigation menus for bikes, treadmills, downloading the app, which hotels offer Peloton bikes, etc. all prove the page is meant for a browsing experience, so prospects can find the offer that suits them the best: